DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 It's worthwhile working with a checker guide so that you can track the distortion of the 2D map in the UV editor.

 Maya provides a checker pattern by default.
-You can follow these steps to apply it - however, we'll shortly apply our own, as Maya's one is a little hard on the eyes.
+You can follow these steps to apply it - however, we'll shortly apply our own, as Maya's one is a little hard on the eyes - it's just a bit shit, really.

 So, you can skip these steps and go directly to *Applying a custom checker.*